China and Russia thwart plan for Antarctic ocean sanctuary

 PERTH Australia - China and Russia have thwarted an international attempt to create the world’s largest ocean sanctuary in Antarctica as both nations eye the region’s rich reserves of fish and krill.

+While Russia blocked conservation proposals for a fourth consecutive time, China’s refusal to back the international plan came as a surprise to many delegates after previous statements of support for conservation and marine protection.

-Ukraine, which previously took the same stance as Russia, this year voted in favor of the proposals.
+Ukraine, which previously took the same stance as Russia, this year voted in favour of the proposals.

 "We had hoped to be able to create what would have been the largest marine-protected area in the world and had been working on that for several years," U.S. delegation leader Evan Bloom told Reuters.